 Now showing 1 - 10 of 40

-- PublicationGender segregation in the labour market : roots, implications and policy responses in IrelandExternal report commissioned by and presented to the EU Directorate-General Employment and Social Affairs, Unit G1 'Equality between women and men'
+- PublicationWork-life balance : The Irish National ReportExternal report commissioned by and presented to the EU Directorate-General Employment and Social Affairs, Unit G1 'Equality between Women and Men'

 - PublicationNational expert assessment of the gender perspective in the National Report on Strategies for Social Protection and Social Inclusion 2006 – The Irish National Report

 - PublicationDiscourses on Foetal Rights and Women's Embodiment(Cork University Press, 2015-10)This chapter focuses on the changing discourses on foetal rights in Ireland, and internationally, and the consequences for women's embodiment.
 Court cases and court decisions are explored with a particular emphasis on new interpretations of foetal rights and their implications for women's bodily integrity and autonomy.

 - PublicationNational expert assessment of The National Reform Programme 2012(European Commission, 2012-05-10)This Report was prepared for the EU Network on Gender Equality and Employment and focuses on the impact on women and men of the current economic crisis and particularly the economic and social policies that have been implemented between 2008 and 2012 and their impact on gender equality.